Our delicious Gluten Free Pumpkin Pie is made with real, simple ingredients and tastes just like a traditional Thanksgiving pumpkin pie!

 Instructions

-Combine Dry Ingredients: Add 1 cup flour, 1 teaspoon salt, 1/4 teaspoon baking powder and 1/4 teaspoon xanthan gum to a large bowl.
+Combine Dry Ingredients: Add 1 cup 1-to-1 Gluten Free Baking Flour, 1 teaspoon kosher salt, ¼ teaspoon baking powder and ¼ teaspoon xanthan gum to a large bowl.
 Stir to combine.

 Cut in Butter + Wet Ingredients: Add butter and cut into the flour mixture with a fork or pastry cutter.
-In a separate bowl, whisk together a 1/4 cup of egg whites and 1/2 tablespoon almond milk.
+In a separate bowl, whisk together a ¼ cup egg whites and ½ tablespoon unsweetened almond milk.
 Slowly add this egg white mixture to the flour mixture, mixing as you go.
 Mixture will be sticky and wet, but use your hands to form it into a ball and it should calm down.
 If dough still seems extra wet, add additional flour 1 tablespoon at a time.

 Roll Out: Place the dough ball in between two sheets of wax paper and roll out to desired size and approximately 1/4 inch thick.